omnia-digital/catalyst/README.md

 ## Contributing

 Thank you for considering contributing to the Catalyst framework!
-We are considering allowing a subscription tier where you can contribute your own Pull Requests so let us know if you're interested.

 ## Code of Conduct